mitaylor/L1StudiesFramework/RunL1Ntuples/README.md

 For the following instructions please alter the paths to reflect your own setup.

+Edit runCmsDriver_2018Data.sh or runCmsDriver_Run3MC to change the test data file or output config file name.

 **For processing Run 2 data:**

-Edit runCmsDriver_2018Data.sh to change the test data file or output config file name.

 ```
 cp L1StudiesFramework/RunL1Ntuples/runCmsDriver_2018Data.sh CMSSW_12_3_0_pre1/src